eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

-In this use case, a User reports a Relying Party to the competent national data protection authority because the User claims an unlawful or inappropriate request for attribute was received through the Wallet Unit.
+In this use case, a User reports a Relying Party to the competent national data protection authority, because the User claims that this Relying Party sent an unlawful or inappropriate request for attribute to the Wallet Unit.
 Users are concerned about having control over their personal data, and specifically about a Relying Party over-asking for personal information, thus the function of reporting suspicious or inappropriate